marchof/java-almanac/content/jdk/6/_index.md

 including several XML processing APIs.
 A step that was reverted 12 years later, when these APIs were [removed](../11/apidiff/6/) again.

-The contents of Java 6 is specified in the umbrella [JSR 270](https://jcp.org/en/jsr/detail?id=270).
+The content of Java 6 is specified in the umbrella [JSR 270](https://jcp.org/en/jsr/detail?id=270).

 {{< /jdkdetails >}}